beyondessential/tamanu-source-dbt/models/tamanu/src__appointments.md

 {% enddocs %}

 {% docs appointments__start_time %}
-Start time of the appointment
+Start time of the appointment.
 {% enddocs %}

 {% docs appointments__end_time %}
-End time of the appointment
+End time of the appointment.
 {% enddocs %}

 {% docs appointments__type %}
-The type of appointment
+The type of appointment.
 {% enddocs %}

 {% docs appointments__status %}
-The current status of the appointment record
+The current status of the appointment record.
 {% enddocs %}

 {% docs appointments__start_time_legacy %}
-Legacy format of the start time kept for safety purposes
+Legacy format of the start time kept for safety purposes.
 {% enddocs %}

 {% docs appointments__end_time_legacy %}
-Legacy format of the end time kept for safety purposes
+Legacy format of the end time kept for safety purposes.
 {% enddocs %}